JackSzwergold/Writing/star_wars_toy_diary/index.md

 #### Greedo (Youth World)

 I had more mixed feelings about Greedo.
 Remember buying the figure at some point in the school year when we all had time off.
 Maybe before spring break or summer break.
-Ran into some kids from school on the street who said I should go to some afterschool gym class or something, but I didn’t trust the gym teachers there so I made some excuse to go home and open up Greedo.
+Ran into some kids from school on the street who said I should go to some after school gym class or something, but I didn’t trust the gym teachers there so I made some excuse to go home and open up Greedo.

 #### Boba Fett (Mail Away Offer)

 Awesome figure!
-First mail away figure that had a “mysterious” role in the nex movie, *The Empire Strikes Back*.
+First mail away figure that had a “mysterious” role in the next movie, *The Empire Strikes Back*.
 Had to save proof of purchase points from other figures I collected and send them in with a small shipping and handling fee to Kenner HQ and wait 6 weeks to get this figure in the mail in a small, white box.
 Such a cool thing!
-Except for the fact the missile firing backpack wasn’t going to fire a missle since Kenner—and other toy companies—neutered missile firing toys after some kid choked on one from a *Battlestar Galactica* toy.
+Except for the fact the missile firing backpack wasn’t going to fire a missile since Kenner—and other toy companies—neutered missile firing toys after some kid choked on one from a *Battlestar Galactica* toy.

 #### Power Droid (Youth World)